ToasterSticks/discli/README.md

 Terminal discord client made in node.js

 Do you love discord?
 Do you love terminals?
-Then this is the perfect client for you. log into you discord account through your terminal with `discli`, a terminal discord client made in node.js using typescript.
+Then this is the perfect client for you. log in to you discord account through your terminal with `discli`, a terminal discord client made in node.js using typescript.

-NOTE: `discli` is against discord TOS and using discli *could* get you banned, I have yet to be banned for using discli but you run the risk of being banned if you're using `discli` so use at your own discretion.
+NOTE: `discli` is against discord TOS and using discli *can* get you banned, I have yet to be banned for using discli but you run the risk of being banned if you're using `discli` so use at your own discretion.

 ## Getting started

-discli is still in it's early stages so youre gonna need to do a tiny bit of work to get it running.
+discli is still in it's early stages so you're gonna need to do a tiny bit of work to get it running.

 you're gonna need [node.js](https://nodejs.org/en/) installed, this guide assumes that you already do.